tc39/proposal-record-tuple/README.md

 This defines the new pieces of syntax being added to the language with this proposal.

 We define a record or tuple expression by using the `#` modifier in front of otherwise normal object or array expressions.
-There is no syntax to create box values.

 #### Examples